 Assistance in Writing and Publishing Health Policy Perspectives

 Students will be encouraged to discover issues that are personally meaningful to them and will be encouraged to work in dyads to develop articulate, informed points of view.
 Program directors and faculty advisors will assist students in coming up with topics, finding experts willing to provide input and evidence, edit and guide students in writing meaningful perspectives and help in selecting appropriate media or journal outlets for publication.
 By the end of the program, each student will have the opportunity to publish articles and/or research on health policy topics of their choice.

 Our status as an AOA-funded initiative allows us to offer financial support for students to attend health policy conferences and/or undertake policy-focused research projects.

-If being a part of the program sounds exciting to you or if you want more information, please email the co-heads for the 2019-2010 academic year: Jacob Morey, George Mellgard, or Emily Spiera.
+If being a part of the program sounds exciting to you or if you want more information, please email the co-heads for the 2020-2021 academic year: Ruhee Shah, Shouri Gottiparthi and Jared Dashevsky.